 Your rate of turnover is the percentage of employees that leave your company over a given period of time.
 It’s closely related to your employee retention rate, though the two are not always the inverse of each other.
 While high turnover is largely indicative of deeper issues, it’s important to keep in mind that turnover is — and always will be — a part of business.

 Turnover is split into two categories: voluntary and involuntary.
 Voluntary turnover refers to an employee’s decision to leave the organization, whereas involuntary turnover occurs when an employee is terminated by the employer.
-Ideally, you’re only hiring people you want to keep around so involuntary turnover is kept to a minimum.
-Voluntary turnover, on the other hand, is more difficult to control and has unforeseen consequences that are harmful to a business.
+Ideally, you’re only hiring people you want to keep around, so involuntary turnover is kept to a minimum.
+Voluntary turnover, on the other hand, is more difficult to control and has unforeseen consequences that can be harmful to a business.

-Across all industries, the average annual turnover rate is 19 percent, which accounts for both voluntary and involuntary turnover.
-The actual rate of turnover varies greatly by industry.
-High-tech companies are at serious risk with an average turnover rate of 20.9 percent, the fourth highest overall behind retail, manufacturing and consumer goods.
+According to a 2021 study by the Bureau of Labor Statistics, the average annual turnover rate is 57 percent across all industries, which accounts for both voluntary and involuntary turnover.
+The actual rate of turnover varies greatly by industry, however.
+Tech companies are at serious risk with an average turnover rate of 20.9 percent, the fourth highest overall behind retail, manufacturing and consumer goods, according to a 2019 study.

 The True Cost of Turnover

-The cost of turnover is extremely high; it’s estimated that losing an employee can cost 1.5-2 times the employee’s salary.
+The cost of turnover is extremely high: it’s estimated that losing an employee can cost a company 1.5-2 times the employee’s salary.
 Depending on the individual’s level of seniority, the financial burden fluctuates.
 For hourly workers, it costs an average of $1,500 per employee.
 For technical positions, the cost jumps to 100-150 percent of salary.
 At the high end, C-suite turnover can cost 213 percent of salary.

-Not only are you forced to dedicate time and resources to recruiting, onboarding and training a new hire after an employee leaves, your business simultaneously takes a hit internally while the role remains unfilled.
-These expenses are known as the cost-per-hire and cost-of-vacancy, respectively.
-It’s estimated that two-thirds of all sunk costs due to turnover are intangible, including lost productivity and knowledge, which are part of the cost-of-vacancy.
-Only 33 percent is lost to recruitment efforts, or the cost-per-hire.
+Not only are you forced to dedicate time and resources to recruiting, onboarding and training a new hire after an employee leaves; your business simultaneously takes a hit internally while the role remains unfilled.
+These expenses are known as the cost per hire and cost of vacancy, respectively.
+It’s estimated that two thirds of all sunk costs due to turnover are intangible, including lost productivity and knowledge, which are part of the cost-of-vacancy calculation.

-However, the most substantial impact of turnover is not a cost at all, but the damage done to your remaining employees.
+However, the most substantial impact of turnover is not a financial cost, but the damage done to your remaining team.
 Your people are absolutely essential to your business’s success.
-Without them, you’d be forced to work more jobs than you already do (startup culture, right?) and forego all plans to scale.
-In short, a high turnover rate cuts much deeper than meets the eye.
-Take a look at some of the hidden costs associated with turnover.
+Without them, current employees need to take on additional responsibilities, and your company may have to abandon or postpone plans to scale.
+In short, a high turnover rate cuts much deeper than meets the eye, but these are some of the factors you should be aware of.

 Diminished employer brand